 Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-Our snorkelling and scuba diving departments are fully stocked with a wide range of snorkels, fins and masks (to fit all sizes) along with all the necessary equipment to allow you try the unforgettable experience that is scuba diving.
+Our snorkelling and scuba diving departments are fully stocked with a wide range of snorkels, fins and masks (to fit all sizes) along with all the necessary equipment to allow you to try the unforgettable experience that is scuba diving.
 Snorkelling equipment will be assigned to all guests at the commencement of each cruise.

 A qualified Dive Instructor will be onboard Coral Expeditions II for all our scuba itineraries.
 An introductory scuba skills session is complimentary and equipment and Certified Dives will be charged to your onboard account.

 For persons who wish to participate in either Certified diving or Resort diving (Introductory diving) you must be in good health.
 A medical history of heart or lung disorders, asthma, diabetes, epilepsy or narcolepsy shall prevent you from diving unless a medical certificate that addresses the condition is produced.
 To avoid disappointment on your cruise, Coral Expeditions highly recommends you complete a dive medical prior to your journey and encourages certified divers who may not have dived in recent years to complete refresher courses.